Does God Hear Sinners?

 “We know that God does not listen to sinners; but if anyone is God-fearing and a worshiper of Him and does His will, He listens to him.”

-Once I heard a humorous story told by Jesse Duplantis.
+This reminds me of a humorous story told by Jesse Duplantis.
 The Louisiana-based evangelist was talking with a pastor who didn’t think God was hearing his prayers.
 So Jesse encouraged this pastor to cuss.
 The pastor refused to consider doing such a thing.
-Then Jesse asked, “What’s the matter?
+Jesse then asked, “What’s the matter?
 You think God will hear you?”

 While God may hear all our prayers, He will not listen and respond to some of them for various reasons.
 James 4:3 mentions people asking for things with the wrong motives.
 The following parable in Luke 18 illustrates the importance of having the right attitude when praying…